filipeoliveira/ml-assessment/docs/data-model.md

   - `email`: Email of the subscriber `VARCHAR(255)`
   - `name`: Name of the subscriber `VARCHAR(255)`
   - `last_name`: Last name of the subscriber `VARCHAR(255)`
-  - `status_id`: Status of the subscriber `FOREIGN KEY pointing to Statuses(id)`
+  - `status`: Status of the subscriber `VARCHAR(255)`
   - `created_at`: Creation timestamp of the subscriber
   - `updated_at`: Update timestamp of the subscriber

-#### Statuses
-- **Attributes**
-  - `id`: Primary Key
-  - `name`: Name of the status `VARCHAR(40)`
-  - `created_at`: Creation timestamp of the status
-  - `updated_at`: Update timestamp of the status

-> The possible statuses were not specified in the task requirements, so it's assumed that its a string of max-size: 40, that is populated in the statuses table.
-This was a developer's decision to make the status table flexible enough for adding or modifying existing statuses.
+> The possible statuses were not specified in the task requirements, so it's assumed that its a string of max-size: 255.
+We could normalize this field into another table, but I prefered to keep it simple.

 #### Developer Decisions
 Check [Data model decisions](./decisions.md#data-model)

 ----------

+-- TODO review this.
 # MySQL Database Storage Calculation

 Assuming that the statuses table will not grow a lot, and that would have around 100+- statuses for example.
 The grow factor of our database is basically the subscribers table.